 Fortunately, with the appearance of low cost carriers in the market the chance to get cheap air flights to Spain has seriously increased.
 On top of it, very cheap international flights are also available from other parts of the world.
 It’s just a question of time to do some research and organize your trip in advance.

 Seville is linked by air with the main cities of Spain and capitals of Europe.
 The airport is located just a few kilometers from the center and it is very easy to get there.

 Are you considering train travel in Spain?
 Seville can be easily reached by train, especially from Madrid and Barcelona where you can catch a high speed train.
 Some suburbs and surrounding towns are also connected by train.

 Whereas local trains (Cercanías) have very affordable fares, high speed ones (AVE) are considerably more expensive.
-Nevertheless, you can access lower fares particularly if you buy your tickets online.
+Nevertheless, you can access lower fares particularly if you buy your tickets in advance.

 Seville has one train station called Santa Justa and it’s located in the northeast area of the city, not very far away from the center.

 When you are traveling to one of the most visited destinations in Spain, it’s important to book your accommodation in advance.
 I always find that the sooner you book, the cheaper and better they are!

 That’s why I recommend you to book all your hotels online.

 For the lowest rates, travel in July or August (if you can cope with the heat).
 October and November are also a good month for hotel rates, and March and June are good mid-range months.